DrJohnT/HomeAssistantPublicConfig/config/README.md

 2. As I make changes to the config, I commit them to my GitHub private repo.
 This allows me to roll-back individual file changes.

+3. I have a spare 64GB MicroSD card which is a replica of the live card.
+So if the live card fails, I can simply swap out the broken card, put in the replica card and restore the latest snapshot and I will have a working Home Assistant installation again.
+However, if this happens, I would be considering getting a solid state drive!